octillio/octillio/README.md

 > Toe: KVOE is parked at Ventana 99 Ocean Unit 305 waiting for U.S.A.
 Federal Agents to DIRECTLY deliver a document of Unconditional Surrender of Earth.
 In the document is also the agreement for all Earthlings to move to a specified area of Africa or be drowned in raining lava.
 9. **Ask your phone for another joke.**

+- Extra Credit: Do you like news channels?
+We have ALL OF THEM!
+Is this [CNN](https://www.cnn.com/interactive/2019/06/us/dad-joke-generator-trnd/)?
+Try BBC and Bloomberg!